-Ethical approval was gained through the University of Leeds Ethic Committee for Task 2.1 (State-of-the-Art Review).
-We abided by the ethical guidelines and requirements as stipulated by the University of Leeds Ethics Committee and successfully gained approval in April 2021 (ethics application reference: AREA 20-134).
-All relevant ethical documents (including participation information sheets and consent forms) are available upon request.
+Ethical approval was gained through the University of Leeds Ethic Committee for Task 2.1 (State of the Art Review).
+We abided by the ethical guideline and requirements as stipulated by the University of Leeds Ethics Committee and successfully gain approval in April 2021 (ethics application reference: AREA 20-134).
+All relevant ethical documents (including participation information sheets and consent forms) can be requested if necessary.